UPDATED: May 1 at 5:03 p.m.

 The company manufactures radio and television equipment including transmitters, consoles and STL equipment.
 There is no word on how the closure will affect the company's Quincy TV and radio transmission manufacturing facility.

-The announcement was made in conjunction with the release of the companyâ??s results for the first quarter of 2012.
+was made in conjunction with the release of the companyâ??s results for the first quarter of 2012.
 It also comes just months after Harris announced that it would shut down its cyber integrated solutions business.

 Both Harris broadcast and Harris cyber integrated solutions were part the companyâ??s Integrated Network Solutions unit.
 That section of the company was created last year when Harris realigned its divisions.